FAPLZ/AIV-files-for-Stronghold-Crusader/README.md

-# AIV-files-for-Stronghold-Crusader
+# AIV-files-for-Stronghold-Crusader, for the Vanilla Version

-Here You can download 128 AIV files, 8 castles each for every Lord and some extra AIV files, for the game Stronghold Crusader.
+Here You can download 128 AIV files, 8 castles each for every Lord and some alternative AIV files, for the Vanilla version of the game Stronghold Crusader.